j0haz/tls-capturing/README.md

 # tls-capturing
-An example on how to capture your (TLS encrypted) browser session using SSLKEYLOGFILE and tshark on Linux.
+A simple and brief example showing how to capture your (TLS encrypted) browser session using SSLKEYLOGFILE and tshark on Linux.

 ## Prerequisites